-Jeremy Hunt lays out his vision for a new Communications Act at the RTS Cambridge Convention.
+Culture Secretary Jeremy Hunt laid out a bold vision of a new Communications Act to the audience at this evening’s RTS Cambridge Convention.

 Mr Hunt focused on three “radical elements” that he wanted a new Act to enshrine.